1.4B but no more? China's population growth closer to zero

 “We are more concerned about the fast decline in the working-age population,” said Lu Jiehua, a professor of population studies at Peking University.

-The working-age population was three-quarters of the total in 2011 but will fall to just above half by 2050, according to Lu.
-The Ministry of Labor and Social Security said in 2016 that group might shrink to 700 million by then.
+The population of potential workers aged 15 to 59 will fall from three-quarters of the total in 2011 to just above half by 2050, according to Lu.

 “If the population gets too old, it will be impossible to solve the problem through immigration,” said Lu.
 “It needs to be dealt with at an early stage.”

-The ruling party is making changes, but it isn’t clear whether any are big enough to ease strains on an underfunded retirement system.
+The numbers reported Thursday reflect a gain of 11.8 million people, or 0.8%, over the official estimate for 2019, when the government says the population edged above 1.4 billion for the first time.

+The working-age population fell to 63.3% of the total from 70.1% a decade ago.
+The group up to age 14 expanded by 1.3 percentage points to 17.9%.
+Those 60 and older — a group of 264 million people who on their own would be the world's fourth-biggest country — rose 5.4 percentage points to 18.7% of the population.

-The party took its most dramatic step when restrictions in effect since 1980 that limited many Chinese couples to having only one child were eased in 2015 to allow two.
+The party took its biggest step in 2015 when rules that limited many couples to having only one child were eased to allow two.

 However, China’s birth rate, paralleling trends in South Korea, Thailand and other Asian economies, already was falling before the one-child rule.
 The average number of children per mother tumbled from above six in the 1960s to below three by 1980, according to the World Bank.